soemn/cfa-junior-assignment/README.md

 2. Try to create an actual http service with express to service data so that you can deploy both your front-end and back-end code!
 3. Try dockerizing both your back-end and front-end codebases and serve them locally with `docker-compose`!
 4. Try adding client-side navigation to your carousel so you're able to navigate to a detail page from the cards!
+5. Try adding to the drag event so it's compatible with mobile phones!

 # 6. 👀 What we're specifically looking for